jacobhumston-school/htdocs/README.md

 # htdocs
 Mirror of my htdocs folder.

-> CPP projects or any other types of files and/or programs that need built may not work an all systems.
-You'll probably need to modify the makefile, for example.
+> CPP projects or any other types of files and/or programs that need built may not work on all systems.
+You'll probably need to modify the makefile for them to build correctly.
+I might do that myself I needed personally.

 Uploaded to github pages for fun! :) (SOME URL STUFF MAY BE BROKEN)
 - https://jacobhumston-school.github.io/htdocs/